jay4170/jay4170/README.md

 - ⚡ Currently, I work as a Junior developer and have hands-on experience with JavaScript, Angular, PHP, NodeJS, and MySQL.

 - 💼 I also work as a freelance developer, taking on various projects and collaborating with clients to deliver high-quality solutions.

+- 📚 Love learning and expanding my skills and knowledge my current focus is C# and the .NET Framework

-- 🏫 I'm currently pursuing a part-time Computer Science degree at the University of Hertfordshire.
+- 🏫 Pursuing a part-time Computer Science degree at the University of Hertfordshire.

 - 🚙 Recently, I had an incredible adventure traveling the world with my family!
 You can check out our journey on <a href="https://www.instagram.com/around.the.world.family/"  target="_blank"> Instagram </a>